 A more competitive variation of Classic Mahjong, with specific point calculations based on the fan system.
 Extremely popular in casinos in Hong Kong and Taiwan, as well as cities of China.

-Adds 7 Joker tiles, and scores based on the use of those wild tiles.
+The Tianjin version adds 7 Joker tiles, and scores based on the use of those wild tiles.

 Specific to Taiwan, hands involve 16 tiles, and lets multiple players to win via claiming a discard.